reelyactive/rfcos-context-webhook/README.md

 Quick Start
 -----------

 To start __rfcos-context-webhook__ with _simulated_ data, run `npm run simulator` from the root folder.
+If an instance of RFC OS is running with default credentials on the same machine, run `npm start` to collect real-time data.
 Browse to [localhost:3001/context](http://localhost:3001/context) to see simulated data, and/or listen for HTTP POSTs to localhost:3002/spatems & localhost:3002/raddecs.

 Contributing